 The recipe for the silver bullet is very simple: mix gin and scotch in a 2:1 ratio.
 The taste is rather good and similar to what you'd find in a smoky martini.
 It even retains that lemon twist garnish, which is used here more for its spritz of flavor than as a decoration.

 1 1/2 ounces gin

 Lemon twist, for garnish

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the gin and whisky.
+In a cocktail shaker, pour the gin and whisky.
+Fill with ice.

 - The recipe produces a 2 3/4-ounce drink, which is rather large for a shot (typically they're around 1 1/2 ounces).
 That means you will either need a large shot glass or a small rocks glass to hold the drink.
 On the other hand, you can also pour two shots and share!